 Most property professionals will at some stage or other encounter land contamination, and will need to advise on the management of technical risks and associated liabilities on behalf of a client.
 It’s important to note that the technical risks are not necessarily the same as the commercial and legal liabilities.
 Positive and early engagement with the issues can lead to realistic budget setting and programming, as well as happy stakeholders, while overlooking the fundamentals can lead to serious miscalculations, unhappy clients or, at worst, litigation.

-This section includes definitions, common types, sources and causes of contamination and discusses environmental, legal and practical matters relating to contaminated land.
+This section sets out the key things you as a surveyor and property professional need to know, in as clear and accessible non-technical language as possible.
+It also includes more formal definitions, common types, and sources and causes of contamination, and discusses environmental, legal and practical matters relating to contaminated land.
 It does not deal with radioactivity.

 RICS standards and guidance: Contamination, the environment and sustainability: Implications for chartered surveyors and their clients

 Feature: Contaminated land: who cleans up?